ThomasVitale/llm-apps-java-spring-ai/06-embedding-models/embedding-models-ollama/README.md

 ## Calling the application

-You can now call the application that will use Ollama and mistral to generate a vector representation (embeddings) of a default text.
+You can now call the application that will use Ollama to generate a vector representation (embeddings) of a default text.
 This example uses [httpie](https://httpie.io) to send HTTP requests.

 ```shell